intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 A position of CONCERN may be filed for two reasons:

-   * The proposal represents a serious problem for the stream or group that a particular member represents.
+   * The proposal represents a serious problem for one or more of the individual streams.
    * The RSAB member believes that the proposal would cause serious harm to the overall Series, including harm to the long-term health and viability of the Series.

-Because RSAB members should have been participating in discussions within the RSWG, no position of CONCERN should ever come as a surprise to the RSWG.
+Because RSAB members are expected to participate in the discussions within the RSWG and to raise any concerns and issues during those discussions, most CONCERN positions should not come as a surprise to the RSWG.
+Notwithstanding, late CONCERN positions are always possible if issues are identified during RSAB review..

 10. If a CONCERN exists, discussion will take place within the RSWG.
     Again, all RSAB members are expected to participate.
+If substantial changes are made in order to address CONCERN positions, an additional call for community input might be needed.

 11. A proposal without any CONCERN positions is approved.
-If substantial changes have been made in order to address CONCERN positions, an additional call for community input might be needed.

 12. If, after a suitable period of time, any CONCERN positions remain, a vote of the RSAB is taken.
 If at least three voting members vote